boris-kz/CogAlg/CONTRIBUTING.md

 I need help with design and implementation of this algorithm, in Python.
 But this work is theory-first, experimentation-last.
 The "theory" part is refining, extending, and implementing principles introduced in README.
 This is an open project, but I will pay per contribution, or monthly if there is some track record.
+I have ~1M in liquid assets and fully expect to spend it on this project, long-term.

 Contributions: